 - This is not just for aesthetics or moral bragging rights it's also because animals who are grass fed have a better omega 3/omega 6 ratio.
 (Omega 3 = anti-inflammatory fats, omega 6 = pro-inflammatory fats).

 So that’s it, pretty simple.
-I try to eat a vegetable with every meal (breakfast included), eat less animal products, and I source my food from local farms whenever possible.
+I try to eat a vegetable with every meal (breakfast included), eat fewer animal products, and I source my food from local farms whenever possible.

 So that is my manifesto.
 That is the Abra's Kitchen manifesto.
 Simple, loving, joyful.
 Food is a deep source of love and nourishment for me, that's why I respect it and honor it, in a flexible open way.